db-migrate/english-docs/Developers/contributing.md

 one.
 It is going to happen, what you've done is not completely free from bugs.
 So rule number one is, **write tests**!

-So how to test our driver, ok here comes the awesome part.
-There is a test suite for the default standardized API you can use, this is quite easy and to do so and find instructions of the usage follow this [link](coming soon).
+So how to test our driver?
+A good start would be to take a look at existing tests of other drivers.
+They're bascially much the same and have small differences, like datatypes, return types and so on.
+Most of the time you should be able to take a copy of an existing test suite and make changes to it to ensure completeness and validity.
+You're also free to choose the framework which you're going to use when testing your driver, to note offical drivers use `vows` or `lab`.

 #### Maintaining your driver